Healthy Homes Assessment Churton Park

 Draught Stopping Churton Park

-If a draught could be perceived as a result of gaps or holes that it requirements to be closed.
+If a draught could be noticed from gaps that are not adequate or holes that it needs to be sealed.

 What are unreasonable gaps or holes?

-See the full details to the Healthy Homes draught stopping requirements.
+See the full details of the Healthy Homes draught stopping requirements.

 draught stopping building inspections